webrecorder/replayweb.page/docs/locations.md

 A better implementation with IPFS directly is also possible.

-### DAT
+### DAT/Hyper
 {: .d-inline-block }

 Help Wanted
 {: .label .label-yellow }

-Support for `dat://` is planned to allow true peer-to-peer transfer of web archives.
+Support for `hyper://` is planned to allow true peer-to-peer transfer of web archives.